LucyVers/Mental-health-issues-among-students-in-India/documentation/project/project_overview.md

 4. Contextual analysis of Indian education system
 5. GitHub repository with all project files

-## Next Steps
+## Current Status
+I have completed:
-1. Complete data import and verification
+1. Data import and verification
-2. Set up database structure
+2. Database structure setup
-3. Begin initial analysis
+3. Initial analysis
-4. Create visualization framework
+4. Visualization framework implementation

+## Copyright Notice
+This project, including all documentation, code, and analysis, is my individual work.
+All rights are reserved.
+The content is protected under copyright law and may not be used, reproduced, or distributed without my explicit permission.

+For permissions or inquiries, please contact:
+Lucy Sonberg
+lucyxrdeveloper@gmail.com